Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 With it, organizations can access a built-in library of compliance standards customized to their unique needs, leverage predefined tests for multiple frameworks, identify and address compliance issues efficiently with targeted guidance, tracking, and auto-remediation, and generate comprehensive reports for documentation and stakeholder information purposes, among other benefits.

-Request a demo today and learn more about Securiti can help your organization comply with the various requirements of the EU’s AI Act.
+Request a demo today to learn more about these modules and how else Securiti can help your organization comply with the various requirements of the EU’s AI Act.

 Join Our Newsletter